zebedeeio/.github/profile/README.md

 </p>
 <br/>

-## ZEBEDEE
+## ZBD

-ZEBEDEE is the payments platform for modern developers, providing the speed and reliability innovators need to create monetized and meaningfully-engaging user experiences.
+ZBD is the payments platform for modern developers, providing the speed and reliability innovators need to create monetized and meaningfully-engaging user experiences.

 We enable businesses and consumers to quickly introduce instantaneous Bitcoin payments to the fabric of their applications, games, and platforms.
-ZEBEDEE has the most comprehensive set of Bitcoin Lightning API capabilities and is industry-leader in supporting companies in the fields of gaming, social, adtech and fintech.
+ZBD has the most comprehensive set of Bitcoin Lightning API capabilities and is industry-leader in supporting companies in the fields of gaming, social, adtech and fintech.

-With ZEBEDEE, it's easy!
+With ZBD, it's easy!
 Anyone can do it. **[What are YOU building?](https://dashboard.zebedee.io/signup)**

 ## Documentation

-For details on how to use ZEBEDEE, check out our [documentation](https://docs.zebedee.io).
+For details on how to use ZBD, check out our [documentation](https://docs.zebedee.io).

 ## Resources